reshwanthind/EcoSort/Readme.md

-# ♻️ EcoSort : Garbage Classification using Convolutional Neural Networks (CNN)
+# ♻️ Garbage Classification using Convolutional Neural Networks (CNN)

 A deep learning-based image classification system that categorizes waste into six classes: cardboard, glass, metal, paper, plastic, and trash.
-The project focuses on building an efficient CNN pipeline with strong generalization using data augmentation and GPU optimization.
+The project demonstrates an end-to-end CNN pipeline with data augmentation, GPU memory optimization, early stopping, model checkpointing, and detailed evaluation using a confusion matrix and classification report.

 ---